-Trauma: Injury Specific Treatments Treatment for Bleeding Control Treatment Considerations Direct pressure.
-If unable to control with direct pressure alone, use hemostatic dressing on wound and pack wound if applicable.
-Secure tourniquets as high on arm or leg as possible.
+Trauma: Injury Specific 1 Treatment for Bleeding Control1.
+Direct pressure.
+Treatment Considerations 1.
+Secure tourniquets as high on 2.
+If unable to control with direct pressure alone, use hemostatic dressing on wound and pack wound if applicable. arm or leg as possible.
 Note time of placement.
 Elevate extremity If bleeding still not controlled, apply tourniquet.
 Treatment for Eye Injury Treatment Considerations Apply dressing as appropriate.
 Loosely cover affected and unaffected eye.
 DO NOT attempt to re insert eye.
-Treatment for Tooth Injury Treatment Considerations Keep avulsed teeth in saline soaked gauze, OR DO NOT attempt to re-insert teeth.
+Treatment for Tooth Injury Treatment Considerations 1.
+Keep avulsed teeth in saline soaked gauze, OR DO NOT attempt to re-insert teeth.
 Commercial tooth saver kit.
 Transport tooth with patient.
-2. DO NOT attempt to remove partially avulsed teeth.
+DO NOT attempt to remove partially avulsed teeth.
 Treatment for Mandible Fracture Treatment Considerations 1.
 Splint with cravat or bandage.
-Monitor airway compromise or difficulty breathing.
+1. Monitor airway compromise or difficulty breathing.
 Treatment for Impaled Object Treatment Considerations Stabilize with large bulky dressings.
 Leave in place.
 Removal of impaled objects should only be considered if object interferes with CPR or airway cannot be managed.
 Consider base contact for consult.
 Treatment for Flail Chest Treatment Considerations 1.
 Stabilize chest with large bulky dressing.
 Treatment for Open Chest Wound Treatment Considerations Cover wound with loose dressing, do not seal.
 Sucking chest wounds: Immediately cover with gloved hand.
 Cover with occlusive dressing taped on three sides, OR Use commercially available chest seal.
 Continuously monitor patient for tension pneumothorax.
 Attempt to "burp" the wound by removing occlusive dressing, allowing air to escape and then recovering the wound, prior to needle decompression.
 Treatment for Tension Pneumothorax Treatment Considerations Perform needle decompression: A. 2nd or 3rd intercostal space mid clavicular.
 Tension pneumothorax occurs when a patient has: A. Absent or decreased lung sounds.
 B. Difficulty breathing.
 C. Hypotension.